-- None of the signatures can be from dead people, this is not Illinois.
+- None of the signatures can be from dead people; this is not Illinois.

 - Petitions must be submitted by the 13th Tuesday before the election.
 Petitions may be circulated for (at most) 7 weeks, and circulation may not begin before the 20th Tuesday prior to the election.
-Initiated measures may be submitted at primary, municipal, or general elections…and written in yaks blood.
+Initiated measures may be submitted at primary, municipal, or general elections…and must be written in yaks blood.

 - You must understand the previous requirement and be able to cite it verbatim while juggling running chain saws.

 - Election officials must submit successful initiatives to voters at the next primary, general, or municipal election occurring not sooner than the 13th Tuesday after the initiative was filed.

 - The successful initiatives mentioned in the previous requirement, must be submitted in triplicate with the third set written entirely in Egyptian hieroglyphics.